HQSquantumsimulations/struqture/documentation/src/physical_types/fermions/noisefree.md

 # NOTE: the above values used can also be symbolic.
 # Symbolic parameters can be very useful for a variety of reasons, as detailed in the introduction.
-# In order to set a symbolic parameter, we can pass either a string or use the `qoqo_calculator_pyo3` package:
-from qoqo_calculator_pyo3 import CalculatorComplex

 operator.add_operator_product("c0c1a0a2", "parameter")
-operator.add_operator_product("c0c1a0a2", CalculatorComplex.from_pair("parameter", 0.0))
 ```

 Here is an example of how to build a `FermionHamiltonian`: